JARVIS1612/github-actions/README.md

 # github-actions
-this is test repo to generate different type of actions
+this is test repo to generate different type of actions.